samlaubscher/Stellar-Drift-Game-M2/README.md

 ### [**Score Counter**](https://github.com/samlaubscher/Stellar-Drift-Game-M2/blob/master/assets/js/script.js#L531)

 The score is used in more than one way across the application.
 It controls the speed, colour scheme, countdown timer, sprite rendering, and triggering the completed screen.
-Each frame, the score increased by 1, until it reaches the winning score of 10,000.
+Each frame increases the score by 1, until it reaches the winning score of 10,000.

 <div align="center">